RETURN TO ODDS N' ENDS PAGE | E-MAIL ME

 as being fair.
 The electoral college was designed to ensure that the president

-all their efforts in only the most populous states and ignoring the "hinterlands"
+all their efforts in only the most populous coastal cities and ignoring the

-of the country.
-Without the electoral college, the presidency would be routinely
+"hinterlands" of the country.
+Without the electoral college, the presidency

 Unfortunately, that's not the last word on the subject.
 In the three Presidential